 Local Government Services

 Oklahomans depend on local government for a wide range of essential public services.
-Local government spending shapes our lives by providing education, public safety, Basic networks of systems necessary to support community and economic life, such as streets, water..., and many other essential services.
+Local government spending shapes our lives by providing education, public safety, infrastructure, and many other essential services.
 We use the majority of these services every day but rarely think about who is providing them or how they are financed.

 Education spending of slightly over $5.8 billion represented nearly half of all local government spending in 2013.
 Five other functions all spent between $900 million and $1.6 billion, or between 7 and 11 percent each of total local spending.
 These are: